HetDaftary/CSV-in-different-langauges/README.md

 We are writing the new library for split and join funcitons.
 We are using vector of String* here.
 The string pointer stores all the parts here.

-For C:
-We are using a dynamic array like ArrayList of Java.
-We are making modules for Split and Join, ArrayList and CSV in this part.